mdennis10/Message-Routing-Service/README.md

 **dotnet build**

 ### Test
-Execute the following command at application root folder after a sucessful build
+Run the following command at root folder after a sucessful build to run automated tests.

 **dotnet test**